sardana-org/sardana-followup/20210325/MINUTES.md

         can't start at all
         - problem seem to occur only on real elements - on dummy ones it works
     - Apply position formatting to the limits [#1530](https://github.com/sardana-org/sardana/pull/1530)
-        - docstring style is messing the sphinx build: change style on enable napoleon extension (if accepted) [#1533](https://github.com/sardana-org/sardana/pull/1533)
+        - docstring style is messing the sphinx build: change style or enable napoleon extension (if accepted) [#1533](https://github.com/sardana-org/sardana/pull/1533)
     - Docstring styles [#1535](https://github.com/sardana-org/sardana/issues/1535)
         - docstring should be consistent
         - we keep the discussion open to see if there is any interest in the community to use a different docstring style than the reStructuredText (reST)
     - Move regscans to scans [#1540](https://github.com/sardana-org/sardana/pull/1540)
-        - do we need backporting?
+        - do we need backwards compatibility?
             - in DESY they use custom names
     - Set stop flags for each element in multiple elements movement [#1539](https://github.com/sardana-org/sardana/pull/1539)
         - at the moment bug fix is merged to develop after manual tests